 Do not use this medication on a child younger than 12 years old without the advice of a doctor.

-How should I use clindamycin topical ?
+How should I use clindamycin topical (Cleocin T)?

 This medication comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.